-Margaret Anne is predominately a children's book illustrator and has published over a dozen books in 4 languages.
+Margaret Anne is a children's book illustrator and has published over a dozen books in 4 languages.
 For a while she did product illustration for a clock company . . . but that’s a story for another time.
-In a digital world, Margaret Anne still works mainly by hand, with traditional tools to create intricate, heart-felt illustrations that are sometimes sweet, sometimes spicy, but always delightful.
+In a digital world, Margaret Anne still works by hand, creating intricate, heart-felt illustrations that are sometimes sweet, sometimes spicy, but always delightful.
 Margaret Anne was raised in the American Deep South but moved to Dublin, Ireland to pursue a Master's Degree at the National College of Art and Design.
 Being a dual citizen has given her illustrations a uniquely cheerful colour palette and a distinct femininity.

 Ballyfermot College, where she founded the illustration

 Margaret Anne (with Síne Quinn for Veritas) has recently